MY ACTIVITIES AT BRAMELOUP

 Packing down the newly filled trench

-Rebuilt water supply, with fiberglass-lined storage tank which I roofed with tiles, control valves and floating switch in the tank, old water tank where the pump was originally, and new water pump down the hill in the forest.
+Rebuilt water supply, with added fiberglass-lining in the storage tank which I roofed with tiles; control valves and floating switch in the tank; old water tank where the pump was originally; and new water pump down the hill in the forest.

-Meadow down from the chalet With over 8,700 square meters of land, I have quite a bit of forest and meadow to manage.
-The different parts of the property are quite different ecologically, with various mixes of forest trees and interesting wildflowers including different kinds of lilies and orchids (see the seasonal pages and the page on nature).
+With 8,717 square meters of land, I have quite a bit of forest and meadow to manage.
+The different parts of the property are quite different ecologically, with various mixes of forest trees and interesting wildflowers including different kinds of lilies and orchids (see the seasonal pages, the page on nature, and the page on life at Brameloup).
 My goal is to maintain the maximum habitat diversity while supplying enough wood for my heating needs and eventually producing at least part of my food.
 I am trying to time my mowing of the meadows to prevent the forest from growing back while preserving the right conditions for the orchids, lilies and other flora.
+Occasionally, it is necessary to clear along the sides of the meadows to keep the forest from encroaching.
 The badgers, foxes, hares, deer, martens, dormice and other wildlife that I have seen on the property can presumably take care of themselves, and as a botanist, I am more interested in the plants anyway.
 So I observe and intervene lightly, mostly by removing invasives like the brambles and excess ash seedlings.
-My trails give me the access I need to enjoy all the different areas.
+A newly invasive variety of bramble with many small thorns and stems that arch and root to spread, appeared in my forest in about 2010, and is now spreading everywhere.
+My trails give me the access I need to maintain and enjoy all the different areas.